geerlingguy/final-cut-it-out/README.md

 The following is how _I_ use this script.
 You could have a simpler or more complex workflow, depending on your needs.

-  1. Download the `final-cut-it-out.js` file to your system.
+  1. Insert the video clip with silent portions into an open project timeline in Final Cut Pro X.
+  1. Export the video to a low-resolution file that can be processed via `ffmpeg`.
-  2. Run the following `ffmpeg` command to detect silence in your video: `ffmpeg -i [video file here.mp4] -af silencedetect=n=-35dB:d=800ms -f s16le -y /dev/null 2>&1 | tee silence.txt`
+  1. Run the following `ffmpeg` command to detect silence in your video: `ffmpeg -i [exported video file here.mp4] -af silencedetect=n=-35dB:d=800ms -f s16le -y /dev/null 2>&1 | tee silence.txt`
-  3. Run
+  1. Run `./final-cut-it-out.js silence.txt` and watch as the script makes cuts through the timeline at the margins of each silent section, then goes back and deletes all the silent portions.
+  1. Run through the timeline and adjust the gaps using the select/trim tool as desired.

 ## Configuration